nnail0/cachelab-b-f25/datalab-b-exp.typ

 But the term "better" can also mean the process of learning how to think in terms of the problem: to learn the intricacies and nuances of caches, how to use knowledge of the cache to improve upon failures, and to truly understand how to work within these confines.
 Although genAI can generate a quick, perfectly acceptable answer, the learning process is often far stronger when compounded by failure--something that genAI takes out of the equation entirely.

 In conclusion, both approaches had their benefits and drawbacks.
-Depending on the goal in mind, it is up to personal reponsibility to identify the appropriate usage of this tool given the context.
+Depending on the goal in mind, it is up to personal responsibility to identify the appropriate usage of this tool given the context.

 == References
 ChatGPT self-reported as using the model *GPT-5 thinking mini*.
 While there is not a lot of information on this specific model provided by OpenAI, there is an overview of GPT-5 as a whole located at #link("https://openai.com/index/introducing-gpt-5/", text("*this link*")).